AbhiDatabricks/databricks-uc-quickstart/azure/README.md

 ## 1. **Configure TFVAR file**

-Create a tfvar file and name it `db.tffvar`
+Create a tfvar file and name it `db.tfvar`

 Copy below configurations and replace with relevant entries